 For example, there could be a foreseeable situation whereby you would ask a search engine to “Show me a selection of blue shirts I can buy on my TV”, whereby the search engine would respond “Sending a selection of blue shirts to your TV”.
 Browsing and refining your selections further on the TV.

 Or there could be a situation where you could ask a search engine to “Send the directions to Tom’s house to my car” and the search engine would respond “Sending the driving directions to Tom’s house to your car”.
 Thereby saving valuable time when you get into your vehicle.

 In fact, the role that these other connected devices will play in the search landscape could be dramatic.
-If we look at the units shipped combined with projected forecasts for sales for Desktops / Mobiles and other Connected Devices we can see that whilst Mobile is the dominant device currently, it could be that by 2022 it is overtaken by the sheer volume of other connected devices.
+If we look at the units shipped combined with projected sales forecast for Desktops / Mobiles and other Connected Devices, we can see that whilst Mobile is the dominant device currently, it could be that by 2022 it is overtaken by the sheer volume of other connected devices.

 As these devices become more prevalent, search will exist everywhere.

 Search engines are currently undergoing a transformation, and this is related to their definition.
 At a basic level they are designed to return content from a database based on the search query the user has inputted.
 However, for them to develop any further in the future a transformation needs to occur.
 That is in additional layers of Contextual understanding and personalisation for the user.
 With this change we will see a move away from search engines and towards personal assistants.
 A move away from returning content from a database and towards seeking resolution for your problems.
 Technologies such as Google Assistant, Amazon Alexa, Apple’s Siri and Microsoft’s Cortana are all in their infancy but will eventually power everything around us.
 Think Google.com taking us straight to a conversation with Google Assistant or Alexa being served to you rather than Amazon.com and you are close to the possibilities of what may happen.